Recent ‘Go / No-Go’ Calls Made by U.K., E.U.

 In 2001, Time Magazine editor Michael Elliott asked legendary General Electric CEO Jack Welch to reflect on the termination of his dream acquisition of Honeywell International, not at the hands of U.S. antitrust agencies but by the European Commission.
 If consummated, the $45 billion deal would have been an enormous feather in Welch’s already well-feathered cap.
 Instead, it marked the first time a European competition agency would spoil a merger between two U.S. firms.
 “Should a European be able to shape a merger between two American companies?”
 Elliott asked.
 “That’s the law,” replied Welch.
 “That really is just the way the world works.”
 “We’d all better get used to it,” Elliott wrote, because “soon, something like it will happen again.”

-Elliott’s prediction was correct in 2001 and has become increasingly correct in the years since.
+Elliott was correct.
 Not only have capable antitrust enforcers emerged in jurisdictions throughout the world, but the U.S. has also relaxed its own enforcement standards.
-As a result, the U.S. no longer calls the shots when its multinationals want to merge.
-The failure of three recent deals – McGraw-Hill Education/Cengage Learning, Illumina Inc./Pacific Biosciences of California Inc., and Sabre Corp./Farelogix Inc. – illustrate this new world order, particularly as it relates to the U.K. Competition and Markets Authority.
+As a result, the U.S. is often not the final antitrust arbiter when its multinational corporations merge.
+The termination of two recent deals – McGraw-Hill Education/Cengage Learning and Sabre Corp./Farelogix Inc. – illustrates this new world order, particularly as it relates to the U.K. Competition and Markets Authority (“CMA”).

 McGraw-Hill and Cengage, two leading multinational textbook publishers, announced their intention to merge in May 2019.
 The merger would have combined the second and third largest college textbook publishers, creating a duopoly with Pearson Plc that would have controlled more than 80% of the market.
 The merger threatened to create duopolies in related and emerging markets, including those for student learning data and all-inclusive textbook access fees.
 The merger also endangered pro-consumer markets like the used textbooks market.